Information Security Services: What You Need to Know

 As the complexity of your systems increases with the adoption of new technological solutions, so must the measures you take to keep those systems secure against intruders.

-However, without adequate leadership, even the most carefully designed information security program will fail.
+However, even the most carefully designed information security program will fail without adequate leadership.
 Some two-thirds of organizations ignore more than 25% of security events.

 For more on the value of governance and how to implement a governance program, check out Why Cybersecurity Governance Matters to Your Organization.